Drexel in Italy: Sport Management in Rome at AUR

 - Choose one or two elective courses from a wide variety of departments, such as Business, Art History, Communications, Italian Studies, and International Relations.

-Drexel Sport Management professor Dr. Amy Giddings will teach the two SMT courses.
+Drexel Sport Management professor Dr. Larry Cohen s will teach the two SMT courses.
 Graduate students must enroll in the two SMT courses and an Italian language course.

 All courses are taught in English except for courses in Italian Studies.
 For undergraduate students, AUR offers a range of subjects such as political science, art history, business, Italian, communications, and more.
 Drexel students will be taking courses with local European and American students.